 ENGL1180 Special Topics In Creative Nonfiction

 For advanced writing students.
 Practices nonfiction, using story-telling techniques of fiction and the figurative language of poetry.
 May focus on literary journalism, cultural criticism, historical narrative, nature writing, travel writing, or personal essay.
 Introduces rhetorical strategies of one or more genres through readings, written exercises, critiques, and revisions.
-Prerequisite: ENGL0130, 0160, 0180, or an advanced-level nonfiction writing course.
+Prerequisite: ENGL0130, 0160, 0180, or any 1000-level nonfiction writing course.

 ENGL1190 Special Topics in Nonfiction Writing

 For the advanced writer.
 A writing sample will be administered on the first day of class.
 Class list will be reduced to 17 after writing samples are reviewed.
 Prerequisite for most sections: ENGL0130, 0160, 0180, 1050, 1140, 1160, 1180, or 1190.
 Preference will be given to English concentrators.
 Banner registrations after classes begin require instructor approval.
 S/NC.